plotdb/uploadr/README.md

 ### Uploader

-If you only need an API endpoint for each provider, you can skip Uploadr viewer completely.
+If you only need an API endpoint for each provider, you can skip the Uploadr viewer completely.
 In this case, check [Providers section](#providers) below.

 To upload files via uploadr viewer, create an `uploadr` object through its constructor:

     var up = new uploadr({ ... })

-with following options:
+with the following options:

  - `root`: root element ( or selector ) of the upload widget.
     - To customize widget, see [Widget Customization section](#widget-customization) below.
  - `provider`: object for provider information
    - For detail usage, See [Providers section](#providers) below.
-   - if omitted, fallback to `{config: {route: '/d/uploadr'}, host: 'native'}`
+   - if omitted, falls back to `{config: {route: '/d/uploadr'}, host: 'native'}`

 For root element - if you use Pug, you can use the `uploadr` mixin available in `uploadr.pug` to create the DOM needed: